Registration files and attaching scripts

 Class and member registration

-Contrary to what you might be used to from GDScript or C#, this binding requires you to explicitly define which classes and which members of those classes should be exposed to Godot.
+Contrary to what you might be used to from GDScript or C#, this binding requires you to explicitly define which classes

-This requires a bit more code but enables to properly define visibility across languages and restrict access to values which you might not want to expose.
+This requires a bit more code but enables to properly define visibility across languages and restrict access to values

-See the individual sections in the user-guide in this documentation to see how to register your classes and members so you can use them from godot and other scripting languages.
+See the individual sections in the user-guide in this documentation to see how to register your classes, properties, and functions so

 Instance types and singletons

-Godot's singletons are mapped as Kotlin objects.
+Godot's singletons are exposed as static access points.

 Core types